 - Hyperuricaemia is seen in about 11%.

-- Connective tissue disease such as rheumatoid arthritis, polyarteritis nodosa, systemic lupus erythematosus and Wegener's granulomatosis have also been associated with recurring episcleritis.
+- Connective tissue disease such as rheumatoid arthritis, polyarteritis nodosa, systemic lupus erythematosus and granulomatosis with polyangiitis (GPA) have also been associated with recurring episcleritis.

 - Infectious causes are less common but include herpes zoster virus, herpes simplex virus, Lyme disease, syphilis, hepatitis B and brucellosis.
 More rarely, fungi and parasitic infestations may be associated with episcleritis.